ruanbekker/awesome-list/cheatsheets/MONGODB.md

 ## Read from MongoDB

-Read all the data from a collection:
+Read all the data from a collection, similar to:

+- `select * from mycol1` :

 ```
 > db.mycol1.find()